arsam31/SAAC02-Notes/README.md

 object which is returned in a filtered way.
 The filtering happens at the S3 service itself saving time and data.

+### S3 Events

+When S3 event is enabled,a notification is generated when a certain thing occurs within a bucket. and then can be delievered to different destinations like SNS,SQS and Lambda function.

+You can generate event notification when objects are created, copied, on delete adds a deleteMarker, and when long multi-part upload operation completes, do something.

 ---

 ## Virtual-Private-Cloud-VPC